Bertrand Halperin

-Biography
+Career

 Halperin was born in Brooklyn, New York, where he grew up in the Crown Heights neighborhood and attended public schools.
 His mother was Eva Teplitzky Halperin and his father Morris Halperin.
 His mother was a college administrator and his father a customs inspector.
 Both his parents were born in USSR.
-His paternal grandmother's family the Maximovs claimed descent from Rabbi Israel Baal Shem Tov, the BESHT.
+His paternal grandmother's family the Maximovs claimed descent from Rabbi Israel Baal Shem Tov (BeShT).

-He attended Harvard University (class of 1961), and did his graduate work at Berkeley with John J. Hopfield (PhD 1965).
-After 10 years (1966–1976) working at Bell Laboratories, Murray Hill, New Jersey he was appointed Professor of Physics at Harvard University.
+He attended Harvard University (class of 1961), and did his graduate work at the University of California, Berkeley, with John J. Hopfield (PhD 1965).

+After working at Bell Laboratories for 10 years (1966–1976), Murray Hill, New Jersey he was appointed professor of physics at Harvard University.